thuehn/Minstrel-Blues/README.md

 - reviewing kernel patches (get your hands on QUILT to work with patch series)

 ### Supporters and Developers
-- Stefan Venz from TU-Berlin
-- Felix Fietkau (aka nbd) from OpenWrt
+- Felix Fietkau (aka nbd) from OpenWrt/LEDE
+- Dennis Roeper
+- Stefan Venz from HFT Berlin

 ### former contributors
 - Alina Friedrichsen